-- (a) review the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Company and any announcements relating to the Company's financial performance; - (b) review with the internal auditor their audit plan and report to the Board at least annually the adequacy of the internal audit procedures and their evaluation of the effectiveness of the Company's overall internal controls and risk management, including financial, operational, compliance and information technology controls; - (c) review interested person transactions, if any, to ensure that the internal control and review procedures are adhered to; - (d) review the adequacy, effectiveness, scope and results of the external audit, and the independence and objectivity of the external auditors; - (e) make recommendations to the Board on the proposals to the shareholders on the appointment, reappointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors;

-- (f) establish and review, on an ongoing basis, the whistleblowing policies, processes and reporting procedures of the Company; - (g) review the assurance from the Chief Executive Officer and Group Financial Controller on the financial records and financial statements; and - (h) undertake generally such other functions and duties as may be required by law or the Listing Rules.
+- (a) review the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Company and any announcements relating to the Company's financial performance; - (b) review with the internal auditor their audit plan and report to the Board at least annually the adequacy of the internal audit procedures and their evaluation of the effectiveness of the Company's overall internal controls and risk management, including financial, operational, compliance and information technology controls; - (c) review interested person transactions, if any, to ensure that the internal control and review procedures are adhered to; - (d) review the adequacy, effectiveness, scope and results of the external audit, and the independence and objectivity of the external auditors; - (e) make recommendations to the Board on the proposals to the shareholders on the appointment, reappointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors; - (f) establish and review, on an ongoing basis, the whistleblowing policies, processes and reporting procedures of the Company; - (g) review the assurance from the Chief Executive Officer and Group Financial Officer on the financial records and financial statements; and - (h) undertake generally such other functions and duties as may be required by law or the Listing Rules.

-Apart from the above functions, the AC will also commission and review the findings of internal investigations into matters where there is any suspected fraud or irregularity, failure of internal controls, or infringement of any law, rule or regulation which has or is likely to have a material impact on our Company's operating results or financial position.
+Apart from the above functions, the AC will also commission and review the findings of internal investigations into matters where there is any suspected fraud or irregularity, failure of internal controls, or infringement of any law, rule or regulation which has or is likely to have a material impact on the Company's operating results or financial position.
 Each member of the AC will abstain from voting in respect of matters in which he is interested.

-The AC is empowered to investigate any matter relating to the group's accounting, auditing, internal controls and/or financial practices brought to its attention, with full access to records, resources and personnel, so as to enable it to discharge its functions properly.
+The AC is empowered to investigate any matter relating to the Group's accounting, auditing, internal controls and/or financial practices brought to its attention, with full access to records, resources and personnel, so as to enable it to discharge its functions properly.

-For FY2023, the remuneration paid and payable to the external auditor, PricewaterhouseCoopers LLP ("PwC") and its network firm in relation to audit and non-audit services were HK\$1,800,000 and HK\$ 443,000 respectively.
+For FY2022, the remuneration paid to the external auditor, PricewaterhouseCoopers LLP ("PwC") in relation to audit services was HK\$1,365,000.
+There were no non-audit fees paid to the external auditor in FY2022.